What to Pack for Your First Night in Your New Home

 Screwdrivers

-Having a basic flat head and Phillips head screwdriver on hand can save you a great deal of hassle when it comes to setting up certain pieces of furniture.
+Having a basic flathead and Phillips head screwdriver on hand can save you a great deal of hassle when it comes to setting up certain pieces of furniture.

 Miscellaneous